Labour law regulations in the event of termination during pregnancy

 Only in ‘special cases’ can the competent authority, at the employer’s request, declare termination during pregnancy to be permissible (Section 17 (2) MuSchG).
 This declaration must already be available at the time of termination.

-- The employer cannot find a suitably qualified replacement for a fixed-term contract in order to maintain the employment relationship after the end of maternity leave, and therefore several jobs would have to be made redundant.
+• The employer cannot find a suitably qualified replacement for a fixed-term contract to maintain the employment relationship after maternity leave and would therefore have to make several employees redundant.

 List of competent authorities